Hiking Time Calculator

 Step 2 — Refine your estimate (optional)

-Two optional inputs adjust the baseline calculation:
+Two optional inputs adjust the calculation:

 | Input | Effect |